kmcommitdaily/journloops/posts/get-your-hands-dirty.md

 ### Key Learnings

-__Environment Variables__
+#### Environment Variables

 When I first started working with APIs, I thought the only important thing was getting data to show up on my website.
 But soon, I realized there’s more to it than just connecting and displaying information.
-APIs use keys to let us access data — kind of like a password.
+APIs use keys to let us access data, kind of like a password.
-Thank god, I was able to skip one of the rookie mistakes of  pasting those keys directly into my code (rookie mistake).
+Thankfully, I avoided one of the biggest rookie mistakes pasting API keys directly into my code.
 I am aware that anyone who saw my code could steal that key and use it.
-That’s when I learned about something called environment variables — and they completely changed how I handle security.
+That’s when I learned about something called environment variables, and they completely changed how I handle security.
 I now think of the .env file as my website’s safety vault.
-It’s where I store sensitive data like API keys, units, or database URLs — basically, anything I don’t want to expose publicly.
+It’s where I store sensitive data like API keys, units, or database URLs, basically, anything I don’t want to expose publicly.
 Then, I use Python’s dotenv library to safely load those values when I need them.

 ```python
 from dotenv import load_dotenv